Hopf-Bautin and homoclinic bifurcations in a Saltzman-Maasch model with cubic feedback: Introduction

 \section{Introduction}

-Pleistocene climate variability is characterized by the alternating pattern of glacial and interglacial periods, commonly attributed to variations in Earth's orbital parameters (Milankovitch forcing).
-Although these orbital forcings are quasiperiodic and relatively weak, the climate system exhibits nonlinear and sometimes abrupt responses, suggesting the presence of internal amplification mechanisms.
+Pleistocene climate variability is characterized by alternating glacial and interglacial periods, commonly attributed to variations in Earth's orbital parameters (Milankovitch forcing).
+Although these forcings are quasiperiodic and relatively weak, the climate system exhibits nonlinear and sometimes abrupt responses, suggesting the presence of internal amplification mechanisms.

-In this study, we revisit the deterministic model introduced by Saltzman and Maasch (e.g., \cite{Saltzman_Maasch_1990}, \cite{Maasch1990}), hereafter referred to as the SM model.
-This model encapsulates the essential energy exchanges among the ocean, atmosphere, and sea ice over the late Cenozoic (last 5 million years).
-Its state variables-global ocean temperature and sea ice extent-evolve through heat fluxes: the ocean absorbs or releases heat via interactions at the sea ice margin and the ocean-atmosphere interface, while sea ice dynamics are primarily governed by freezing and melting processes at its boundaries, effectively represented as latent heat exchanges with the ocean.

-The SM model is based on the assumption that atmospheric concentration of carbon dioxide CO$_2$, total ice mass, and the thermohaline state of the deep ocean-each modulated by tectonic activity and orbital forcing-act as primary slow-response variables that regulate long-term climate evolution.
-It provides a conceptual framework for investigating the feedback mechanisms among these components and their collective role in driving glacial-interglacial transitions.

-The non-dimensional deterministic analogue of the system proposed by Saltzman and Maasch, under the assumption of no external forcing, is given by (see \cite{Saltzman1988} and \cite{Maasch1990} for further details):

-where the dot denotes differentiation with respect to time $t$.
-The state variables are defined as follows: $x$ represents long-term variations in total ice mass; $y$, the atmospheric CO$_2$ concentration; and $z$, the deep ocean temperature and salinity-associated, for instance, with the North Atlantic Deep Water (NADW).
-The dimensionless parameters $p$, $q$, $r$, and $s$ are positive and arise from combinations of physical constants.
-In particular, $p$ and $r$ correspond to effective rate constants governing changes in atmospheric CO$_2$: $p$ captures the ocean's influence, while $r$ reflects CO$_2$ self-interaction.
-The parameter $q$ represents the ratio of characteristic time scales between ice mass and ocean volume, thus quantifying their relative rates of evolution.
-It is assumed, for physical reasons, that $q>1$; see \cite{Saltzman1988}.

-Subsequently, Saltzman and Maasch \cite{Saltzman1991} proposed a simplified version of system \eqref{eq_hans}, reformulating the equation governing the evolution of atmospheric CO$_2$ ($y$).
-This modification was designed to reduce the number of adjustable parameters while preserving the key nonlinear feedbacks and the capacity for dynamical instability.
-By introducing physically plausible time constants for glacial ice mass and mean ocean temperature, and specifying six rate parameters, the essential structure and feedback dynamics of the original model were retained.
-In the revised formulation, the equations for global ice mass ($x$) and ocean temperature ($z$) remain unchanged, while the CO$_2$ dynamics are replaced with a new expression.
-Specifically, the updated model assumes that the net non-tectonic upward flux of atmospheric CO$_2$ at the land-atmosphere interface can be described by

-where $\beta_1$ through $\beta_5$ are positive constants, $\mu$ denotes atmospheric CO$_2$ concentration, $\theta$ is the mean ocean temperature, and $\mathcal{W}_\mu$ represents stochastic forcing.
-Assuming that the only relevant deterministic forcing over Pleistocene timescales arises from Earth’s orbital variations, and that $\mu$ remains sufficiently small during this period, a dimensionless, deterministic version of the model can be derived through parameter rescaling (see \cite{Saltzman1991} for details).
-The resulting system is: